radi0sus/tau-calc/README.md

 $\hat{\theta_i}$ = 180° for *trans* X-M-X angles and 90° for *cis* X-M-X angles\
 $\theta$ = experimental X-M-X angles

-And is close to zero for an ideal octahedron
+And is close to zero for an almost ideal octahedron

-The CShM (Continuous Shape Measures) measure for an octahedron with central atom is close to zero for an ideal octahedron.
-See the paper and other articles about CShM for more information.
+The CShM (Continuous Shape Measures) value approaches zero when a shape closely resembles the chosen ideal shape.
+For further details, refer to the paper and related articles on CShM.

 ## External modules
  `gemmi`, `numpy`, `scipy`